shengxj1/shengxj1/README.md

 Open-source front-end enthusiast passionate about sharing knowledge.

-Previously worked at Baidu and Huobi.
+Previously worked at Baidu and Huobi Crypto Exchange.

 Currently diving into AI and Web3; contributor to Vue and Vite, author of Element3, and a fan of Nuxt, Next, and TypeScript.